- PATIO DOORS

 According to Green Seal: "If all windows in the U.S. were as energy efficient as those made by Renewal by Andersen®, Americans would save up to 2.5 percent of the annual U.S. energy consumption - an estimated 200 gallons of oil for every household in the U.S." Replacing old windows and doors reduces your energy consumption and helps to conserve fossil fuels worldwide.
 Best of all, you save money.

-The Science of Energy-Cost Savings
+The Science of Energy-Efficient Windows

 In the winter, energy-efficient windows keep your home's warmth inside.
 The most important way energy-efficient windows perform is by keeping heat from passing through your windows.
 In the summer, this means keeping heat out so your home stays cool, and in the winter, this means preventing the heat inside your home from escaping to the outdoors.